Basis set generation and optimization in the NISQ era with Quiqbox.jl: Abstract

 \section{Abstract}

-In the noisy intermediate-scale quantum era, ab initio computation of the electronic structure problem has become one of the major benchmarks for identifying the boundary between classical and quantum computational power.
-The single-particle basis set plays a key role in the electronic structure methods implemented on both classical and quantum devices.
-To investigate the consequences of the single-particle basis set, we propose a framework for more customizable basis set generation and basis set optimization.
-This framework allows configurations of composite Gaussian-type basis functions to go beyond typical Gaussian-type basis set frameworks such as the atomic orbitals and floating basis sets.
-Such basis set generations set the stage for more flexible variational optimization of basis set parameters.
-To realize this framework, we have developed an open-source electronic structure package named ``Quiqbox'' in the Julia programming language.
-Both the Hartree--Fock procedure and Gaussian-based electronic integral computations are implemented in this package.
-We compare Quiqbox with the basis set optimization package DiffiQult and find faster convergence of the basis set optimization with lower run time.
-We also demonstrate the additional customizability Quiqbox brings for more systematic basis set research with an example of constructing and optimizing delocalized orbitals.
+In the noisy intermediate-scale quantum era, ab initio computation of the electronic structure problems has become one of the major benchmarks for identifying the boundary between classical and quantum computational power.
+Basis sets play a key role in the electronic structure methods implemented on both classical and quantum devices.
+To investigate the consequences of the single-particle basis sets, we propose a framework for more customizable basis set generation and optimization.
+This framework allows composite basis sets to go beyond typical basis set frameworks, such as atomic basis sets, by introducing the concept of mixed-contracted Gaussian-type orbitals.
+These basis set generations set the stage for more flexible variational optimization of basis set parameters.
+To realize this framework, we have developed an open-source software package named ``Quiqbox'' in the Julia programming language.
+We demonstrate various examples of using Quiqbox for basis set optimization and generation, ranging from optimizing atomic basis sets on the Hartree--Fock level, preparing the initial state for VQE computation, and constructing basis sets with completely delocalized orbitals.
+We also include various benchmarks of Quiqbox for basis set optimization and ab initial electronic structure computation.